KronicDeth/intellij-elixir/README.md

      * 64-bit (`C:\Program Files (x86)\Elixir`)
      * (**NOTE: SDK detection only works for
    [Open an issue](https://github.com/KronicDeth/intellij-elixir/issues) with information about Elixir install locations on your operating system and package manager to have SDK detection added for it.
 6. If the automatic detection doesn't find your Elixir SDK or you want to use an older version, manually select select the directory above the `bin` directory containing `elixir`, `elixirc`, `iex`, and `mix`.
+If the `bin`, `lib,` or `src` directory is incorrectly selected, it will be corrected to the parent directory.
 7. Click Next after you select SDK name from the Project SDK list.
 8. Change the `Project name` to the name your want for the project
    ![File > New > Project > Settings](/screenshots/features/project/new/Settings.png?raw=true "New Elixir Project Settings")